haubna/DegenTrashPandaMintScraper/README.md

 # Degen Trash Panda - Mint Scraper

+## IMPORTANT install this and make sure that in the command line the commands "solana" and "curl" work https://docs.solana.com/cli/install-solana-cli-tools

 Download link: https://drive.google.com/file/d/10nbnvjVwRr6j4h84_TTFgPSfihfGy4wT/view?usp=sharing

 This will allow you to see the current mint number + the upcoming rares/mythics.
 Go and grab something nice!